Most people don’t struggle on hikes because they’re “out of shape.”

 • Romanian deadlifts

-• Core anti-rotation stability
+• Core stability work

 How to Train for a Hike in 30 Days